bhimatak/UST_Assignments/Assessment/Week02/Questions.md

 ## ✅ **Problem 3: Check for Armstrong Number**

-Objective: Write a program to check if a given number is an Armstrong number \
+Objective: Write a program to check if a given number is an Armstrong number

 Requirements:

-Use a loop to calculate the sum of cubes of the digits of the number

-Compare the sum with the original number to determine if it's an Armstrong number

-Requirements:
-- Use a loop to calculate the sum of cubes of the digits of the number \
+- Use a loop to calculate the sum of cubes of the digits of the number

-- Compare the sum with the original number to determine if it's an Armstrong number \
+- Compare the sum with the original number to determine if it's an Armstrong number

 ```
 Example:
 Input: 153